michaelschaub/michaelschaub.github.io/index.md

 #mathjax: true comment in to enable math
 ---

-I am a tenure track assistant professor (W1) at RWTH Aachen university.
+I am a tenure track assistant professor (W1) at RWTH Aachen University.
 My research deals with the analysis of complex systems that can be abstracted as networks or graphs.
 A central methodological issue underlying my research is how one can study and integrate the multiple levels of organization which are commonly found in a range of systems.
 My research combines ‘bottom-up’ dynamical models, and ‘top-down’ data-driven approaches, and uses a blend of tools from control theory, dynamical systems, stochastic processes, machine learning and statistics.